 Into nature?
 Explore our green spaces for hidden geocaches.
 Hike the North Country Scenic Trail at Tamarac National Wildlife Refuge.
 Walk the trails at Dunton Locks County Park and Sucker Creek Preserve and read the interpretive signs.
 Got binoculars?
 Bring them while you hike and bird the trail at Detroit Lakes Wetland Management Area.

-For more scholarly endeavors, we're pleased to invite you to Lake Agassiz Regional Library and Becker County Museum, where admission is free.
+For more scholarly endeavors, we're pleased to invite you to Lake Agassiz Regional Library and Becker County Museum.
 Music and dancing make your soul happy?
 Get a seat and enjoy local to international talent at the 800+ seat Historic Holmes Theatre.
 Bring a blanket or lawn chair to the City Park bandshell in the summer for free entertainment at Tuesdays in the Park and Thursdays Trucks and Tunes.

 If you are an adult who just wants to have fun, check out some casino action.
 Besides the slots, you'll discover first-class accommodations and entertainment.
 The whole family will enjoy the summer tradition of finding flea market treasures each weekend in lakes country.
 Make a stop at the Farmers Market in Peoples Park each Tuesday and Saturday 10-1 for locally grown produce.